Ayurvedic Practices for Daily Health: A Complete Guide to Holistic Living

 Sensory Care: Nurturing Your Senses

-Your senses tie you to everything around you, and Ayurveda’s got some cool tricks to keep them happy.
-Here’s how to pamper them with ayurvedic daily practices:
+Your senses tie you to everything around you, and Ayurveda offers practices to keep them happy.
+Here’s how to care for them with simple practices from Ayurveda:

-- Netra Tarpana (Eye Care): Wake up with tired eyes staring back at you?
-Splash some cool water or try rosewater drops to perk them up.
+• Netra Tarpana (Eye Care): Splash cool water or try rosewater drops if eyes feel tired.

-- Ear Oiling (Karna Purana): Feeling frazzled?
-Warm sesame oil in your ears once a week is pure calm in a bottle.
+• Ear Oiling (Karna Purana): A few drops of warm sesame oil in the ears once a week can feel soothing.

 Hair and Scalp Care